UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle.md

 Non-Uppsala users of [Rackham](rackham.md) can move their data to Dardel, see [the Rackham to Dardel migration guide](../cluster_guides/dardel_migration.md).

+???- question "Why use Pelle over another NAISS system?"

+    Here is a table of why you want to use Pelle over another NAISS HPC cluster.

+    Parameter|Tetralith|Pelle
+    Max job time|10 days|Longer

-!!! warning "What is the status of Pelle?"
+???- question "What is the status of Pelle?"

     See [the Pelle status page](https://status.uppmax.uu.se/2025-04-09/pelle/)